puppetlabs/puppet_metrics_dashboard/REFERENCE.md

 ##### `telegraf_host`

-Data type: `String`
+Data type: `Optional[String[1]]`

-The FQDN of the host where telegraf runs.
+The FQDN of the host running Telegraf.
 Defaults to an empty string.
-You can explicitly set this parameter or the class attempts to lookup which host has the puppet_metrics_dashboard class applied in PuppetDB.
-If the parameter is not set and the lookup does not return anything we issue a warning.
+You can define this parameter, otherwise this class will query PuppetDB for a dashboard host.

-Default value: ''
+Default value: `undef`

 ### puppet_metrics_dashboard::profile::postgres